Your palms begin to sweat, and you avoid eye contact with someone you know is a client, but you just can not remember his name.

 With a little practice, you will find that this particular memory slip is the easiest to avoid.
 First, slow down and listen.
 Focus on the customer for five seconds at the beginning of the introduction and concentrate on his or her name.
 Next, repeat the persons’ name back to him or her in a conversational manner.
 When someone says, My name is Bob, respond with, Bob.
 Nice to meet you, Bob.

 Most often, this slip occurs when you meet the client outside the context of your profession: You know that you know the person, but you do not know how.
-You may even remember the details of the sales transaction, but you can not for the life of you remember the persons name.
+You may even remember the details of their last vacation, but you cannot for the life of you remember the person’s name.

 This phenomenon is not only frustrating and embarrassing; it can also cost you a lot of money.
 Learning to avoid such a situation takes a commitment to work on improving your memory.
 You can improve your chances of remembering a forgotten clients name by learning to manage your stress.
 When you know that you know something, but you cannot pull it up in your mind, its usually because you are stressing yourself out about it.
 The stress blocks your brains ability to retrieve the information.
 So try taking a deep breath and doing a little positive self-talk.
 Tell yourself, You know that you know this.
 Just hang in there and be a little patient.
 Oftentimes, the name or other necessary information will then come to you.